abcminiuser/mpc-hc-webui-proxy/README.md

 ## Dependencies

 Python 3.5 or newer is required.
-The `aiohttp` library is also required:
+To install the required library dependencies, use:

 ```
-pip install aiohttp
+pip install -r requirements.txt
 ```

 ## Feature Support